Mind Your Health

 Too often, these conditions go untreated.
 Untreated mental health and substance use conditions lead to more deaths than traffic accidents, HIV/AIDS and breast cancer combined.
 Less than half of American teens with mental health disorders receive treatment.
 Without treatment, children with mental health issues are at increased risk of school failure, contact with the criminal justice system, dependence on social services, and even suicide.

-Each day during Mental Illness Awareness Week, look for our "Topic of the Day" email about screening, getting help, sticking to your plan, and taking care of your self as part of an overall goal to MInd Your Health.
+Each day during Mental Illness Awareness Week in early October, the "Topic of the Day" featured information about screening, getting help, sticking to your plan, and taking care of your self as part of an overall goal to Mind Your Health.

 Where are you on the Wellness Circle?